hmemcpy/hmemcpy.com/content/posts/functional-programming-in-haskell-stepik-course-notes-module-1.md

 GHCi> _
 ```

-Note that changing the default prompt hides the name of the currently loaded module, and as such, not recommended.
+Note that changing the default prompt hides the name of the currently loaded module.
+As such, this is not recommended.

 #### Working with modules